10 Essentials for Your Travel Toiletry Kit

 Sure, you can roll the dice and see what kind of shampoo and conditioner your hotel stocks in each room.
 Or you can play it safe by bringing your own along.

-After all, the free conditioner (if there is any) is usually never quite right.
+After all, the free conditioner (if there is any) is often not quite tuned to your particular hair needs.
 And if you want products specially tailored for, say, color-treated or curly hair, you’re not going to find that in your hotel room.

-TourScoop recommends: Trusted hair-care brands TresemméOGXR+CoMoroccanoilEthique, and Redken make a variety of travel-sized toiletries like shampoos and conditioners for various hair types.
-Retailers like AmazonUlta BeautySephora, and Walmart carry a range of options from these and other brands.
+TourScoop recommends: Trusted hair-care brands TresemméOGXR+CoEthique, and Redken make a variety of travel-sized toiletries like shampoos and conditioners for various hair types.

 3. Face Wash/Makeup Remover